-- A satisfactory placement test score (or successful remediation) is required prior to enrollment.
-See an advisor for details. - 2.
-Any course may be taken prior to entry in the program, assuming prerequisites and corequisites have been satisfied (or waived with department approval). - 3.
-This is a high-demand program with limited openings. - This program requires two semesters to complete 1,080 hours on a full-time basis. - 5.
-Students are required to purchase regulation uniforms. - Supplies and materials are required for this program.
-All must be purchased prior to beginning the first day of program. - 7.
-Students must be 18 years of age or a high school graduate to take the state licensure exam. - 8.
-Students must complete all classroom portions of instruction before beginning any of the client services courses. - 9.
+- 1. This is a high-demand program with limited openings. - 2.
+This program requires two semesters to complete 1,080 hours on a full-time basis. - 3.
+Students are required to purchase regulation uniforms. - 4.
+Supplies and materials are required for this program.
+All must be purchased prior to beginning the first day of program. - Students must be 18 years of age or a high school graduate to take the state licensure exam. - Students must complete all classroom portions of instruction before beginning any of the client services courses. - 7.
 All new students must attend a mandatory orientation prior to registering for courses.